charlywellsnok/Problem-1-Hunny-Hunt/README.md

 1. Empty list
 2. Target not in list
 3. One target in the list
-4. Duplicates of the target in the last
+4. Duplicates of the target in the list
 5. Target at the end of the list

 Approach chosen: